kenbot/yowchurch/README.md

 Then, clone this repo and you should be ready to go.

-`cabal run` will run the tests, which assess your answers.
+`cabal run` or `stack exec church` will run the tests, which assess your answers.
 If `cabal run` complains about missing dependencies, you may need to run `cabal install --dependencies-only`.

 Ex 1: Church booleans